harilvfs/carch/README.md

 ### Contributing 🤝

-*Contributions are welcome!
-If you want to help improve Carch, please fork the repository and submit a pull request.*
+**Contributions are welcome!
+If you want to help improve Carch, please check the [CONTRIBUTING.md](https://github.com/harilvfs/carch/blob/main/.github/CONTRIBUTING.md) for the contribution guide.**

-<strong>**Steps to Contribute:**</strong>

-- 🍴 Fork the repository
-- 🌿 Create a new feature branch
-- ✏️ Make your changes
-- 💬 Commit your changes with a descriptive message
-- 🚀 Push to the branch
-- 📥 Submit a pull request

 ### License 📄